KDE/tokodon/README.md

 ## Tokodon

-A modern client for [Mastodon](https://joinmastodon.org/) and other decentralized servers that implement it's API (such as Pixelfed).
+A modern client for [Mastodon](https://joinmastodon.org/) and other decentralized servers that implement its API (such as Pixelfed).

 <a href='https://flathub.org/apps/details/org.kde.tokodon'><img width='190px' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-i-en.png'/></a>